mikedilger/mosaic-spec/docs/identity.md

 Users in Mosaic are self-created and self-administered.

-This requires each end user to securely manage their private key material.
+This requires each end user to securely manage their secret key material.
 Convenient methods for doing so are outside of the scope of Mosaic except insomuch as we define master keys and subkeys with the purpose that subkeys are intended for online use, and master keys are intended to be